zachpmanson/notes/notes/Projects/Minecraftle.md

 It was initially built with Vanilla JS+Flask with a SQLite database, with the [live version](https://minecraftle.zachmanson.com) deployed with nginx on DigitalOcean.  v2 was fully rebuilt in Next.js and hosted on Vercel, with a Postgres instance hosted on DigitialOcean.

 We received the top mark for the project and I continued development after we submitted it.
 The source code is publicly available on the [repo](https://github.com/pavo-etc/minecraftle).
-Since submission I've made a number of changes, some of which are enumerated in [this blog post](https://zachmanson.com/blog/minecraftle-v1.1/).
+Since initial submission I've made a number of changes, some of which are enumerated in [this blog post](https://zachmanson.com/blog/minecraftle-v1.1/).

-The game has daily puzzles and global leaderboards, with player count peaking at 300k MAU.
+The game has daily puzzles and global leaderboards, with over 900k total players count at the time of writing.

 ![[minecraftle.png]]